amar-jay/nebula/README.md

    ./run_sim.sh -w <world_file.sdf>
    ```

-### Using the Control Station

-1. **Launch the Control Station**: Use the provided script to launch the control station interface.
+2. **Launch the Control Station**: Use the provided script to launch the control station interface.
    ```bash
    python src/control_station
    ```

-1. **Launch Controls**: Use the provided script to launch the control software
+3. **Launch Controls**: Use the provided script to launch the control software
    ```bash
    python src/controls
    ```

 ## Technologies and Frameworks Used